henriquebarrosx/henriquebarrosx/README.md

 🇧🇷 Living in Maceió, Alagoas <br>
 💻 Web Developer at Intensivet Saúde Digital. in Brazil <br>
-💻 Mobile Developer at Instituto de Tecnologia de Alagoas (ITEC), in Brazil <br>
+💻 Mobile and Web Developer at Instituto de Tecnologia de Alagoas (ITEC), in Brazil <br>

 ## How to reach me 📫